 Kyla Pearce, MPH, RYT, CBIS, PhD has blended her expertise as a yoga teacher and researcher to develop a TBI-focused yoga curriculum that integrates gentle yoga, meditation, breathing exercises, and psychoeducation.
 This curriculum, now offered in yoga studios across the US and Canada, is designed based on the science underpinning resilience, and empowers people with TBI to become more active participants in their healing process.

 Teaching: Kyla draws on her direct experience teaching yoga, breathing exercises, and meditation to groups of individuals with TBI and their support people since 2014.
 She has been an invited faculty at several conferences related to using yoga for improving physiological and psychosocial outcomes, including at the Yoga for Traumatic Stress Conference in Sedona, AZ and the Yoga Service Conference in Rhinebeck, NH.
 Kyla also curates and contributes to the LoveYourBrain Foundation’s Meditation Movement, a series of TBI-focused audio-recorded meditations available for free on the LoveYourBrain Foundation’s website.

 Research: Kyla is a post-doctoral research scholar at Dartmouth College, through which she investigates the effectiveness of yoga for populations with different neurological conditions, including TBI and MS. She also leads LoveYourBrain’s research portfolio in the application of yoga and meditation for community-based rehabilitation for TBI.
-She led the design and implementation of a pilot evaluation of an 8-week gentle yoga program from people affected by brain injury, which was recently published in the peer-reviewed journal, Brain Injury.
-She is currently the Principle Investigator of a qualitative study, published in Disability and Rehabilitation, exploring the experiences of participants in the LoveYourBrain Yoga program.
+She led the design and implementation of a pilot evaluation of an 8-week gentle yoga program from people affected by brain injury, published in the peer-reviewed journal, Brain Injury.
+She also led a qualitative study, published in Disability and Rehabilitation, exploring the experiences of participants in the LoveYourBrain Yoga program.
 To support clinicians to integrate yoga and meditation into their clinical practice, she also conducts academic presentations (e.g., Brain Injury Rehabilitation Conference) and in-service presentations (e.g., Craig Hospital, Shepherd Center, Scripps Memorial Hospital) describing the evidence of using these practices to support TBI rehabilitation.